 - We have published on the best practice treatment algorithm for treatment of children with paradoxical vocal fold motion and this has been published in Pediatrics and has been well cited and used nationally and internationally.

 Fetal Care Program

 We work closely with the Fetal Care Program to help secure the airways in neonate/ infants needing possible EXIT procedures.
 Our collaborative approach has been published in the New England Journal of Medicine.

 We have worked collaboratively with our Pediatric ENT, Pediatric Anesthesia, Pediatric Intensive Care Unit, Pediatric Nursing, and Pediatric Speech Pathology teams to help take our collaborative approach around the world to teach pediatric airway surgery and how to build a local sustainable program around the world (through the MEE non profit in collaboration with MGfC).
 [46-48] This describes who we are and what we do at Operation Airway.
 We are collaborating with the Ariadne labs on a global research program to demonstrate that improved physician-nursing communication and ICU checklists can lower pediatric mortality in the Pediatric ICUs across the globe.

 Infants with Aspiration and Chronic NGT (Feeding Tubes) (The Mass General Brigham Passport Home Parent Education Program)

-The MEE/MGH Pediatric Aerodigestive Clinic is pleased to announce that in collaboration with Brigham and Women and Newton-Wellesley Hospitals, our clinic now has a Passport home parent/caregiver education program that provides all the skills and tools needed to care for your child’s nasogastric tube (NGT) at home.
+The MEE/MGH Pediatric Aerodigestive Clinic is pleased to announce that in collaboration with Brigham and Women's Hospital, our clinic now has a Passport home parent/caregiver education program that provides all the skills and tools needed to care for your child’s nasogastric tube (NGT) at home.